runner.py switches

 Prints the stats of the given phase to the CLI.
 Typical argument would be “[RUNTIME]” to see all runtime phases combined--print-logs

-Prints the container and process logs to stdout
+Prints the container and process logs to stdout--iterations

 These options are not available when doing cron runs.